-Amazon, B&N and others in the POD networks are dealing with investments in physical inventory.
-They use complicated algorithms to help predict the optimal inventory position.
-It’s in Amazon’s best interests to show as many books in stock as they can.
+Amazon, B&N, and others in the POD networks are dealing with investments in physical inventory.
+They use complex algorithms to help predict the optimal inventory position.
+It’s in Amazon’s best interest to show as many books in stock as they can.
 But they also do not want to be stuck with books that do not sell.
 Until a book has a proven sales track record, the stores will be very conservative in their ordering.

 To gauge reader demand, Amazon requires a minimum of 28 days in pre-sale status for all new titles.
 This allows them to calculate a two-week inventory forecast.
 Amazon's goal is to maintain two weeks worth of inventory of your title in their warehouse so they can display a stocking message of "In stock.
 Ships Today."
 They use demand during the pre-sale to build this forecast and then they order the books from us towards the end of the pre-sale.
 You'll notice you can buy the book today from Amazon and when you do you get a message letting you know that you will receive the book at the close of the pre-sale.